drvy/librelink/README.md

 # librelink
-Recopilation of uplink tutorials, mods, themes and others.
+Recompilation of uplink tutorials, mods, themes and others.